-Siebel may require many open database cursors if you are running any kind of remote client-Siebel tools, Siebel client, or Oracle Application Server InterConnect (OracleAS InterConnect).
+Siebel may require many open database cursors if one is running any kind of remote client, such as Siebel tools, Siebel client, or Oracle Application Server InterConnect.

-Although the default setting in the ora.ini file is 100 open cursors maximum, this is not sufficient.
+The default setting in the ora.ini file is 100 open cursors maximum.
+This is not sufficient.
 Siebel recommends 1500 when using remote clients.
 You can edit this file using a text editor.
 Your file name may vary.
-The Oracle installation determines the name of the ora.ini file.
+The Oracle Installation determines the name of the ora.ini file.